 Second, local environmental engineers must be involved in the planning and building of the landfill.
 These engineers must develop a waste disposal plan and a final restoration plan.

 Third, there must be full time staff at the landfill to supervise the site, perform maintenance, and make sure waste is being disposed of properly.
 Finally, the waste has to be compacted and fully covered daily so none is taken by local wildlife or blown away during heavy winds.

 So as you can see the trip from your practice to the landfill is quite long and full of safety regulations, for good reason.
-You can view this as infographic below or download a shareable copy by clicking HERE.
+If you would like to see this trip in infographic form, click HERE.